GISMentors/qgis-plugins/start_plugin.rst

         Filling required URLs

-In the last step, we pick the location of the new created plugin.
+In the last step, we pick the location of the newly created plugin.
 You can pick any location in your computer.

 .. figure:: images/plugin_builder5.png